CST BLOG: Lab Expectations

 All Posts

-When performing immunofluorescence (IF), it is common to multiplex with several antibodies and/or dyes to generate information about the protein of interest in relation to other markers.
+When performing immunofluorescence (IF) experiments, researchers often multiplex with several antibodies and fluorescent dyes to analyze their protein of interest in relation to other cellular components.
 Of all the recommendation requests submitted to the IF technical support team, the most popular markers mentioned are subcellular markers.

-First things first: What is a subcellular marker?
-Subcellular markers are high-affinity reagents for organelle-specific components within a cell that can enable your research by providing a clear view of the physical and spatial characteristics of different organelles.
-There are many reasons to include a subcellular marker in your next immunofluorescence experiment—studying specialized organelle-specific functions, assessing drug effects through organelle health, or examining global changes in a knockout cell.
+Subcellular markers are high-affinity reagents designed to target organelle-specific components within a cell.
+These markers are invaluable for revealing the spatial location of your protein of interest and can provide a clear view of the physical and spatial characteristics of different organelles.
+Subcellular markers can help you study specialized organelle-specific functions, assess drug effects through organelle health, or examine cellular changes in knockout models.

-You may want to use a specific reagent for the protein of interest in your experiment, as well as a reagent to determine subcellular localization.
+When designing your experiment, you may need to select both a specific reagent for the protein of interest, as well as one or more reagents to determine subcellular localization.
 However, not all reagents are universally compatible.
 Reagents can perform differently depending on the model species and staining protocol.
-This guide has been designed to help you find the subcellular marker that fits your experimental needs.
+This guide will help you find the most suitable subcellular marker for your experiment.

-For the purpose of this experiment, we have focused on five major subcellular localizations: cytoskeleton, mitochondria, endoplasmic reticulum, golgi, and nuclear envelope.
+For the purpose of this blog, we have focused on five major subcellular localizations: cytoskeleton, mitochondria, endoplasmic reticulum (ER), Golgi apparatus, and nuclear envelope.

 21-EMG-75937 Figure 1

-Note that several cellular localizations have been omitted here either because they have very specific markers (e.g., early endosomes with Rab5 or centrioles with PCM1) or because faster methods are available to label them (e.g., nuclear dyes like DAPI #4083 and Propidium Iodide #4087).
+Note that several cellular localizations have not been included here because they either require very specific markers—for example, early endosomes (Rab5) and centrioles (PCM1)—or because faster methods are available to label them, such as the nucleus, which can be labeled using dyes like DAPI, DRAQ5, and Propidium Iodide.

 21-EMG-75937 Figure 3

-Only ubiquitous markers were considered in this analysis.
-Reagents evaluated in this experiment were tested in human, mouse, and rat cells using the three main workflows used for immunofluorescence experiments at Cell Signaling Technology (formaldehyde fixation with Triton™ X-100 permeabilization, formaldehyde fixation with methanol permeabilization, and methanol fixation).
+The reagents we evaluated were tested in human, mouse, and rat cells using the three main protocols for we recommend for immunofluorescence experiments at Cell Signaling Technology:

 With the goal of identifying the best marker for a given protocol or species, we have compared antibodies within a given localization assessing both protocol and species performance using two criteria: specificity and signal intensity.
 Performance across species and protocol have been normalized to the best performer within the localization for each class and evaluated on a scale of 0 to 100.
-This allows us to compare multiple variables in a radar chart (as shown in the plot below comparing beverage traits).
+This allows us to compare multiple variables in a radar chart.

 To avoid recommending products that give nonspecific patterns (e.g., nucleolar labeling with a mitochondrial marker) in a specific protocol or species, the product was given a 0 for the class it was evaluated in if nonspecific pattern was observed.

 Comparing product performance throughout each subcellular localization using radar charts allowed us to identify the best performers for each category.
-While all radar charts are available at the end of this report, details on the best performers for each localization are featured here.
+While all radar charts are available at the end of this blog, details on the best performers for each localization are featured below.

 When using cytoskeletal markers, the most experimental flexibility is gained by using a Phalloidin conjugate—a phallotoxin that tightly binds to filamentous actin.
 Because this is a non-antibody method of labeling, it allows you to conserve host species for other markers.
 Phalloidin has one downside for use—it is incompatible with methanol permeabilization or fixation.